Lusher92/Arduino-ext/README.md

 npm start
 ```

-# Set up your extension :
+# Set up your own extension :
 Your can find ([another tuto](https://brightchamps.com/blog/make-scratch-extension-using-javascript/)) set-up this.

 ## Add your pictures